mrienstra/jQuery.cSpinner/README.md

 `$("#loading_indicator").cSpinner('start');`

-See source for more options.
+See the source (or jsFiddle demos, above) for more options.

 ## Known issues

 If the browser does not support the canvas element, the current behavior is to do nothing.
-You can use a traditional animated gif as the target, to be “enhanced” if canvas is supported.
+You can use a traditional animated gif as the target (or a child of the target), to be “enhanced” if canvas is supported.
 The downside to this approach is that WebKit browsers will still download the original image  -- see https://bugs.webkit.org/show_bug.cgi?id=6656

-Several mobile versions of WebKit lag badly when attempting to replace an image element before it has finished loading.
-I haven't isolated this bug yet to see if it is specific to replacing an image element with a canvas element.

 If the "shadow" option is specified, the shadowOffsetY value will be reversed on Android browsers -- see http://code.google.com/p/android/issues/detail?id=16025